-The Company is required to reimburse Blackstone for the value of forfeited unvested equity awards granted to former Blackstone employees that transitioned to PJT Partners in connection with the spin-off.
-Such reimbursement is recorded in Accounts Payable, Accrued Expenses and Other Liabilities with an offsetting credit to equity in the Condensed Consolidated and Combined Statements of Financial Condition.
+The Company is required to reimburse Blackstone for the value of forfeited unvested equity awards granted toformer Blackstone employees that transitioned to PJT Partners in connection with the spin-off.
+Such reimbursement is recorded in Accounts Payable, Accrued Expenses and Other Liabilities with an offset to equity in the Condensed Consolidated and Combined Statements of Financial Condition.
 The Company will cash settle the liability to Blackstone quarterly as the forfeitures attributable to these employees crystallize.
-The accrual for these forfeitures was \$0.7 million and \$1.3 million as of June 30, 2016 and December 31, 2015, respectively.
+The accrual for these forfeitures was \$0.6 million and \$1.3 million as of September 30, 2016 and December 31, 2015, respectively.